mnot/I-D/uri-get-off-my-lawn/draft.md

 # Alternatives to Specifying Structure in URIs {#alternatives}

-Given the issues above, the most successful strategy for applications and extensions that wish to use URIs is to use them in the fashion they were designed; as links that are exchanged as part of the protocol, rather than statically specified syntax.
+Given the issues described in {{intro}}, the most successful strategy for applications and extensions that wish to use URIs is to use them in the fashion they were designed: as links that are exchanged as part of the protocol, rather than statically specified syntax.
 Several existing specifications can aid in this.

 {{RFC5988}} specifies relation types for Web links.
 By providing a framework for linking on the Web, where every link has a relation type, context and target, it allows applications to define a